duderstadt-lab/mars-docs/tutorials/Groovy/advanced-groovy-scripting.md

 ---
-layout: scripting
+layout: groovy
 title: "Advanced Groovy Scripting Tutorial"
-permalink: /tutorials/scripting/advanced-groovy-scripting/index.html
+permalink: /tutorials/groovy/advanced-groovy-scripting/index.html
 ---

 _level: advanced, duration: 20 min_

-This advanced groovy scripting tutorial builds on the information discussed in the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial.
+This advanced groovy scripting tutorial builds on the information discussed in the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/groovy/introduction-to-groovy-scripting/) tutorial.
 For an explanation on how to run a script, script components, and some background information about main functions used during scripting the reader is referred to that tutorial.

 To follow along with this tutorial open the 'TestVideo_archive.yama' archive in **Mars** that was created in the [Let's Make a Molecule Archive](https://duderstadt-lab.github.io/mars-docs/tutorials/workingwithmars/create-a-Molecule-Archive/) tutorial.
 Alternatively, download this archive from the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Tutorial_files/Scripting).

 These calculations can also be done in a Jupyter notebook with Python.
 This notebook is provided in the [mars tutorials repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Tutorial_files/Scripting).

 ### 1. Filtering with 'has' functions - Calculate the dist_y_var with respect to tag category
-In the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial the distance travelled by each molecule in the y direction (dist_y) was calculated (section 5.1).
+In the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/groovy/introduction-to-groovy-scripting/) tutorial the distance travelled by each molecule in the y direction (dist_y) was calculated (section 5.1).
 Subsequently, the sample variance on the collection of obtained values was calculated (section 5.2).
 Since the data in the Molecule Archive consists of molecules showing no activity (not tagged) as well as active molecules (tagged 'Active') and thus large differences in the dist_y values are observed, also the calculated sample variance was very high.
 To get a better understanding of the variance on the dist_y parameter the variance should be calculated with respect to both categories instead yielding a variance for the tagged molecules (dist_y_active_var) as well as the untagged molecules (dist_y_unactive_var).

-To do so, the script discussed in section 5.2 of the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/scripting/introduction-to-groovy-scripting/) tutorial should be adjusted to hold a filtering step to discriminate between tagged and non-tagged molecules.
+To do so, the script discussed in section 5.2 of the [introduction to groovy scripting](https://duderstadt-lab.github.io/mars-docs/tutorials/groovy/introduction-to-groovy-scripting/) tutorial should be adjusted to hold a filtering step to discriminate between tagged and non-tagged molecules.
 For this purpose the 'hasTag()' function will be employed.
 In the script below in the first loop the 'dist_y' is calculated and assigned.
 This step can be skipped in case these values are already assigned after following the steps in the introductory tutorial.

 ```Groovy
 #@ MoleculeArchive archive